NodeJSmith/otf-api/docs/usage.md

 ## Overview

-To use the API, you need to create an instance of the `Api` class, providing your email address and password.
+To use the API, you need to create an instance of the `Otf` class, providing your email address and password.
 This will authenticate you with the API and allow you to make requests.
-When the `Api` object is created it automatically grabs your member details and home studio, to simplify the process of making requests.
+When the `Otf` object is created it automatically grabs your member details and home studio, to simplify the process of making requests.

 ### Data